Symmetric Finite-Time Preparation of Cluster States via Quantum Pumps

 However, there seems to be a drawback for such a convenient property.
-Although cluster states is easily created by evolving a product state with, for example, an Ising Hamiltonian for a certain time\cite{BriegelRaussendorf2001}, because the initial and final states belong to different SPT phases, any Hamiltonian that evolves one to the other in finite time necessarily breaks the global(subsystem) symmetry\cite{ChenGuWen2010,HuangChen2015}.
-Therefore, in experimental setups, unless the Hamiltonian is prepared exactly, the resulting entangled state does not need to be an SPT state, and its use as a resource state not guaranteed.
+Although cluster states are easily created by evolving a product state with, for instance, an Ising Hamiltonian for a certain time\cite{BriegelRaussendorf2001}, because the initial and final states belong to different SPT phases, any Hamiltonian evolution that relates the two in finite time necessarily breaks the global(subsystem) symmetry\cite{ChenGuWen2010,HuangChen2015}.
+Therefore, in experimental setups, unless the Hamiltonian is prepared exactly, the resulting entangled state does not need to be an SPT state, and its use as a resource state is not guaranteed.
 We seem to come to the conclusion that in order to exploit the universality of the entire SPT phase, one must instead adiabatically prepare the resource state without breaking the symmetry.
-Such preparation time scales at least linearly in the system-size.
+Such preparation time scales at least linearly in the system size.